harsh-dewan/Fairview/README.md

 **Key Features:**

-Data Handling: Implemented functionalities for retrieving, cleaning, and storing large datasets from the World Bank using Python scripts.
+**1. Data Handling:** Implemented functionalities for retrieving, cleaning, and storing large datasets from the World Bank using Python scripts.
 MongoDB was used to manage and query the data efficiently.

-Analysis and Insights: Conducted comprehensive analyses to uncover trends and disparities in gender education and pay across different regions and time periods.
+**2. Analysis and Insights:** Conducted comprehensive analyses to uncover trends and disparities in gender education and pay across different regions and time periods.

-Visualization: Created insightful visualizations using Jupyter Notebook to present data in an accessible and engaging manner, highlighting key findings and trends.
+**3. Visualization:** Created insightful visualizations using Jupyter Notebook to present data in an accessible and engaging manner, highlighting key findings and trends.